Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

     }
     ```

-!!! note
+!!! warning "Issue with Lazy"
-    Not suitable for multithreaded environments.
+    Lazy Initialization is not suitable for multithreaded environments.

----

 ### **Using Synchronized**
 This solves the issue of thread safety by synchronizing the access method.

-???+ example "Synchronized Example"
+??? example "Synchronized Implementation"
     ```java
     public class ThreadSafeSingleton {
         private static ThreadSafeSingleton instance;